kpn-dsh/dsh-api/README.md

 These parameters can be provided explicitly when creating an `DshApiClientFactory` object (see "More elaborate example"), or they can be provided via environment variables.
-In the latter case, the library functions use their default implementations and the library gets the default value from the environment variables decribed below.
+In the latter case, the library functions use their default implementations and the library gets the default value from the environment variables described below.

 <table>
     <tr valign="top">